Azure/azure-sdk-for-net/sdk/healthbot/Azure.ResourceManager.HealthBot/README.md

-# Microsoft Azure Health Bot Management client library for .NET
+# Microsoft Azure Health Bot management client library for .NET

 Microsoft Azure Health Bot Service is a cloud platform that empowers developers in Healthcare organizations to build and deploy their compliant, AI-powered virtual health assistants and health bots, that help them improve processes and reduce costs.
 It allows you to offer your users intelligent and personalized access to health-related information and interactions through a natural conversation experience.